danieloyasodun/do38-CS388-001/and102-lab5-starter/README.md

 **NYT Article Search Pt 2** is an app designed to maintain functionality while offline by caching the latest data fetched from the NYT API, ensuring a smooth user experience even without network connectivity.

-Time spent: **X** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->
+Time spent: **14** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->

 ## Application Features